cigroup-ol/windml/doc/techniques.rst

    Different Dimensionality Reduction Methods on a Time Series

 The figure shows the monitoring results of ISOMAP with (a)-(d) :math:`k = 10, 30, 50, 100` and LLE with (e) :math:`k = 10` and (f) :math:`k = 30`.
 Areas colorized with a similar color and few color changes can be found in each case, while areas with frequent changes occur at the same locations in all plots.
 Both methods turn out to be robust w.r.t. the chosen neighborhood size :math:`k`.
 The learning result of LLE with small neighborhood size :math:`k = 10` is worse with unstable areas of fluctuating colors in stable not changing wind situations.
 ISOMAP generates stable results with all neighborhood sizes.
+For an code and plot example, see :ref:`example_sequence`.

 ..
 [1] Kramer, O, Gieseke, F., and Satzger, B. (2013).
 Wind energy prediction and monitoring with neural computation.
 Neurocomputing, 109:84-9.
 ..
 [2] Tenenbaum, J.B., Silva, V.D., and Langford, J.C.
 (2000).
 A gloabal geometric framework for nonlinear dimensionality reduction.
 Science, 290:2319-2323.